project8/mantis/README.md

 The package is divided into a Server component that communicates and reads data from a digitizer, and a Client component that writes the data to disk.
-The client and server communicate via TCP/IP.
+The client and server can be run on the same machine, or communicate with one another over a network.

 It is currently able to record data taken from a Signatec PX1500 digitizer.